 Alternatively, you could travel inland via Wave Rock, which will take you around 7 hours and 50 minutes.
 This route is much shorter, at only 720 kilometres.

 Best road trip route from Perth to Esperance

 As you'll see, you have two really different options for your road trip between Perth and Esperance.
 Your choice of route will most likely come down to how much time you have available, and whether you prefer to travel via the ocean or through Australia's iconic Outback.

 This route takes you to some truly stunning beaches and the varied landscapes of this beautiful part of Australia.
 As a bonus, you can even see dolphins and whales making their way along the coastline if you travel at the right time of year.

 If you don't have time to make such a long drive, the shorter Inland Route makes a great alternative.

-The Inland Route doesn't have as many stopping points as the Coastal Route, but spectacular Wave Rock makes up for this.
+The Inland Route doesn't have as many stopping points as the Coastal Route, but you will get to visit the majestic Wave Rock on this route.
 Although you won't get to spend as much time by the water, you'll be able to experience the striking Outback landscape.

 Whether or not you've already decided which route to take, read on for information on which roads to follow, when to travel, and what you can see along the way.

 To get started on your road trip, leave Perth on State Route 2, the Mitchell Freeway, which joins up with National Highway 1.
 As you travel south, you'll pass Yalgorup National Park and Myalup State Forest before reaching Bunbury, where you might like to visit the Bunbury Dolphin Centre.